KBNLresearch/tapeimgr/readme.md

 ## System requirements

 - **OS: Linux-only** (but you would probably have a hard time setting up a tape drive on Windows to begin with).
-Tested with Ubuntu 18.04 LTS (Bionic) and Linux Mint 18.3, which is based on Ubuntu 16.04 (Xenial).
+Tested so far with Ubuntu 18.04 LTS (Bionic) and Linux Mint 18.3, which is based on Ubuntu 16.04 (Xenial).

 - **Python 3.2 or more recent** (Python 2.x is not supported)